junghans-schneider/ModPlayer.js/README.md

     iter.step(2).byte(); // just skip the next 2 bytes, then read a byte iter.pos();          // get the current position of the iterator

-Numbers are read unsigned and as little endian by default.
-Pass `true` to read signed:
+Numbers are read as little endian and by default unsigned.
+Pass `true` to read signed, e.g.

     iter.word(true);

-For words there is also a big endian version:

-    iter.word_bigEndian();

 Some of the util functions in [`util.js`](https://github.com/junghans-schneider/ModPlayer.js/blob/master/src/util.js) may also help you implementing your format parser.